Starting on October 18, 2021 – MVCC will require all students on campus to be fully vaccinated for Covid-19.

 In an effort to reduce Covid-19 transmission, MSF has provided us with an “interim curriculum” to replace classroom content in the BRC, BRC2-LW and 3WBRC.
 The new curriculum is shortened to reduce exposure, and certain elements have been adjusted to eliminate the use of shared materials.
 The core content is comparable.
 The interim curriculum is not PowerPoint dependent, and may be taught outdoors in a socially-distant manner without masks if the weather and scheduling permit.
 Please bring a folding chair to use in the event of “outdoor classroom” and so you have a place to sit during your range session breaks.
 (You can leave it in your car to start with; report to the classroom and we will direct you from there.)
 We will continue to post classes on our usual schedule, but the actual overall class time will likely be shorter.

-We have lost a big chunk of our training season due to the Covid lock-down, and have been tinkering with our schedule in an effort to provide the most training to the most people by making efficient use of our range time.
+Last year we lost a big chunk of our training season due to the Covid lock-down, and tinkered with our schedule in an effort to provide the most training to the most people by making efficient use of our range time.
+That will continue this season.

 Some weekend classes and most weekday classes will be run on our usual 2-day schedule.
 Some weekend BRC classes will be scheduled with an evening classroom session during the week and will meet on Saturday and Sunday morning (or afternoon) for the range portions; another class will be on the range in the afternoon.